 As well as completing the whole postgraduate certificate with the University of Dundee, if you are doing a PGCE elsewhere, then it is also possible to study the Learning, Teaching and Assessment in Radiology module as a stand-alone module.
 You may then be able to use the credit for the Dundee module towards another PGCE, although you would need to check if this possible with your home institution.
 If you already have a teaching qualification, it is also possible to complete the radiology module as a stand-alone module for continuing professional development points, which are awarded by the RCR.
 You can continue studying with the University of Dundee’s Centre for Medical Education to postgraduate diploma or to Masters level.

-Fellows and members of the College in good standing will be eligible for a 10% discount on the course fees.
+Members and fellows will be eligible for a 10% discount on the course fees.